 Stage 5 reading - Text structure and features

-Students learn to identify specific structural and language features within types of texts.
+Students will learn to identify specific structural and language features within types of texts.
 Students will learn to identify genre in a range of imaginative, persuasive and informative texts.

 - EN5-2A: effectively uses and critically assesses a wide range of processes, skills, strategies and knowledge for responding to and composing a wide range of texts in different media and technologies